Blog

 Taking the right action is also key.
 You don't necessarily want to remove a post that people have already contributed to.

-One of the most effective alternatives is simply closing the discussion thread—although you may choose to delete some of the comments.
+One effective moderation technique is simply closing the discussion thread—although you may choose to delete some of the comments.
 Doing this means people can still see the discussion without seeing the mess it led to.

 If someone makes a borderline post, you could choose to leave it up and see how your community reacts.
 If people flag it as offensive, you can jump in and delete it.
 If they react positively, you can leave it up.